Clinical Guidance for Healthcare Professionals

 A Step-by-Step Guide for Physicians and Radiologists

 The Transit-Pellets radiopaque markers are prescribed by a physician for use by the patient in the home setting.
-The provision of clear instruction and information to the patient is a critical component of the diagnostic procedure.
+The provision of clear instruction and information to the patient is a critical component of the procedure.

 Transit-Pellets come with an Instruction for Use (IFU) that is available in up to 20 languages.
 The IFU provides important instructions on the proper use of Transit-Pellets and should be thoroughly reviewed to ensure safe and effective use of the device.
 You will find it in the footer menu “Downloads” or you can enter it directly via THIS LINK.